donaldmeckanzy/OTP-Generator-for-Secured-Login-with-Email-Automation-on-Python/README.md

 ### Creating the OTP
-For this tutorial, we will create a six digit number for the OTP.
 If you think about it, it's the same way you will create the numbers on your Master Card if you were to work on a Fintech that needed you to write a code to generate Mastercard card details.

 You will only need to put certain functions or constraints depending on what you want to achieve.